mathspp/mathspp/pages/02.blog/enumerate-from-first-principles/item.md

  - have a full reimplementation of `enumerate` in Python.

 !!!
-This Pydon't is also the written version of a talk I gave at [PyCon Sri Lanka 2022][pycon-srilanka].
+This article is also the written version of a talk I gave at [PyCon Sri Lanka 2022][pycon-srilanka].
 !!!
 The talk slides are available [here][gh-talks].